 2. The space station is continuously occupied since November 2000.
-More than 200 individual from 18 countries have visited the space station.
-For complete list of visitors click here.
+More than 200 individuals from 18 countries have visited the space station.

-3. The space station travels at a whooping speed of 5 miles per second and orbits around Earth about every 90 minutes.
-Thus in a complete day of 24 hours , ISS orbits around Earth 16 times witnessing 16 sunrises and sunsets.
+3. The space station travels at a whopping speed of 5 miles per second and orbits around Earth about every 90 minutes.
+Thus in a complete day of 24 hours, ISS orbits around Earth 16 times witnessing 16 sunrises and sunsets.

 4. The size of ISS is about 356 feet(109 meters) by 240 feet (73 meters) which is slightly larger than a football field giving astronauts enough space.
-An crew of 6 people from multiple countries live and work on space station.
+A crew of 6 people from multiple countries lives and work on the space station.
 The ISS is almost four times as large as the Russian space station Mir and about five times as large as the U.S. space station Skylab.
-ISS has an internal pressurized volume of 32,333 cubic feet which is equal to volume of a Boeing 747.
+ISS has an internal pressurized volume of 32,333 cubic feet which is equal to the volume of a Boeing 747.

-5. ISS is the largest man made structure put into low Earth orbit and can often be observed from Earth with naked eye on a clear day.
-You can check here about the exact time and direction where you can find the space station in the sky.
+5. ISS is the largest man-made structure put into low Earth orbit and can often be observed from Earth with the naked eye on a clear day.
+You can check the exact time and direction where you can find the space station in the sky.

-8. International space station is one of the most expensive single object built by the humans.
-The total cost is estimated about 150 billion USD.
+8. The international space station is one of the most expensive single object built by the humans.
+The total cost is estimated at about 150 billion USD.